wikibonsai/eleventy-bloomz/content/entries/wikirefs.md

 plugin::[[markdown-it-wikirefs]]

 `[[WikiRefs]]`[^names] are a crucial part of the world of [[digital-garden|digital gardening]].
 They are the basic building block of the interlinking accomplished in many gardens, including this one.
-They are rendered with the [[markdown-it-wikirefs]] plugin and you can check out those docs for more details.
+They are rendered with the [[markdown-it-wikirefs]] plugin, are rendered in a different color than external web links, and you can check out those docs for more details.

 But in short, This particular flavour of `[[wikirefs]]` includes three kinds of wiki constructs: wikiattrs, wikilinks, and wikiembeds.